Nerve Pain and Numbness

 Drug and alternative therapies

-Although they have mostly been studied for diabetic neuropathy, the following medications and treatments can help some people with HIV reduce the pain of peripheral neuropathy, although they won’t eliminate numbness:
+Although they have mostly been studied for diabetic neuropathy, some medications and treatments can help reduce the pain of peripheral neuropathy, although they won’t eliminate numbness.
+These medications include:

-• Capsaicin, derived from chili peppers, applied as a cream or patch directly over the painful areas, has been shown to help reduce neuropathic pain.
-Capsaicin cream will only result in a temporary reduction in pain so it must be used regularly to provide prolonged pain relief.
+• Capsaicin, derived from chili peppers, can help reduce neuropathic pain when applied as a cream or patch directly over the painful areas.
+Capsaicin cream will only result in a temporary reduction in pain, so it must be used regularly to provide longer lasting pain relief.
 Some people feel significant burning sensations on the skin when the cream is applied, so not everyone can tolerate it.

-• Marijuana and its synthetic version, nabilone (Cesamet), are sometimes helpful for treating pain related to neuropathy.
-For a full discussion of approaches to using these drugs, see the section Nausea, Vomiting and Appetite Loss.
+• Marijuana (cannabis) and its synthetic version, nabilone (Cesamet), are sometimes helpful for treating pain related to neuropathy.

-• Geranium oil has been reported by some people to help when rubbed onto the skin of the painful area.
+• Geranium essential oil has been reported by some people to help when it is, diluted in a carrier oil (such as coconut or sweet almond oil) and rubbed onto the painful area.